 - Upset stomach

 Is Baclofen Addictive?

 Taking baclofen in excess or combining it with other drugs or alcohol can produce a euphoric high that many users can get addicted to.
 There are certain signs and symptoms to look for that may indicate that you have ingested too much baclofen and may be experiencing an overdose.
-These include:

 - Weak or shallow breathing